ddprrt/ddprrt.github.io/_posts/2014-06-05-style-select-elements.md

 While this sample works at the moment, parts of it are rather hacky and thus might have a different outcome in the future.
 At the moment there isn't a standard for styling native controls, so be aware that everything here might change!

+### Update

+As said, it is a hack.
+Therefore there might be some troubles with some browsers, like Firefox 31 and 32... it will work again with Firefox 33.

 ## Further information

 This sample was part of my talk at the [Webinale](http://www.webinale.de) in June 2014.
 Get the whole slide deck [here](https://speakerdeck.com/ddprrt/keeping-the-web-native).
 See the whole example [at Codepen](http://codepen.io/ddprrt/pen/leLab).